carsonpadawon/vmc-field-team.github.io/labs/v2/hcx-labv3.md

 We have provided an on-prem vCenter with virtual machines to migrate.
 Based on your student ## please select the appropriate VM to migrate.

-From your Horizon desktop (workshop.vmc.ninja) open Google Chrome and access the on-prem vCenter
+From your Horizon desktop (desktop.vmc.ninja) open Google Chrome and access the on-prem vCenter

 {% capture notice-2 %}
 Note: Refer to the [Student Access](https://vmc-field-team.github.io/student-access/){:target="_blank"} page to log into your Horizon desktop